canonical/uss-tableflip/doc/ubuntu_release_process.md

  * cloudinit/config/cc_ubuntu_advantage.py
  * cloudinit/config/tests/test_ubuntu_advantage.py

-The process to refresh *just* this patch is the following

-    $ git checkout ubuntu/xenial; git reset --hard upstream/ubuntu/xenial
-    $ new-upstream-snapshot -v --update-patches-only

 At this point if daily builds are failing, this will fail when quilt cannot apply the patch and put you into a subshell and ask you to fix and then quit refresh.
+The source of the issue is that the release branch needs the upstream changes to ensure the patch still applies.
 Do the following to fix the patch

-    $ new-upstream-snapshot -v --update-patches-only
+    $ new-upstream-snapshot -v
     $ (refresh-fix)(hostname) cloud-init % quilt push -f
     $ (refresh-fix)(hostname) cloud-init % git checkout 528366820bb48c13957d0c58afc2a46a3ba84bef cloudinit/config/tests/test_ubuntu_advantage.py
     $ (refresh-fix)(hostname) cloud-init % git checkout 528366820bb48c13957d0c58afc2a46a3ba84bef cloudinit/config/cc_ubuntu_advantage.py
+    $ (refresh-fix)(hostname) cloud-init % quilt refresh
     $ (refresh-fix)(hostname) cloud-init % exit 0

+You will be prompted to commit the updated debian/changelog and it will mention that you need to supply an SRU bug number.
+In our case, we are not releasing so we can leave the string unchanged.
+It will reprompt you to add one now; you can simply just exit with no changes.
+Now debian/changelog is updated but not committed.
+You need to commit like so:

+    $ version=$(dpkg-parsechangelog --show-field Version | awk -F'-0ubuntu1' '{print $1}')
+    $ git commit -m "update changelog (New upstream snapshot $version)" debian/changelog

+Revert your changes to the two files:

+    $ git checkout HEAD cloudinit/config/tests/test_ubuntu_advantage.py
+    $ git checkout HEAD cloudinit/config/cc_ubuntu_advantage.py

-At this point, we've refreshed the patch on this branch.
-Copy out the patch for testing and re-use.
+At this point, we've refreshed the patch on this branch, copy out the patch for testing and re-use.

     $ cp debian/patches/ubuntu-advantage-revert-tip.patch /tmp/$release-debian/patches/ubuntu-advantage-revert-tip.patch